-In bipolar disorder, a common symptom that often occurs in manic episodes is that of grandiosity – having an inflated sense of self, believing that one has special powers, spiritual connections, or religious relationships.
-This is a simple definition of grandiosity, but I find that in my own personal experiences, as many, many people do, that I do not perfectly fit into this textbook definition.
+A common bipolar symptom that often occurs in manic episodes is that of grandiosity – having an inflated sense of self, believing that one has special powers, spiritual connections, or religious relationships.
+This is a simple definition of grandiosity, but I find that in my personal experience, as many people do, that I do not perfectly fit into this textbook definition.

 Oftentimes while in class, for example, when going over philosophical things, I feel as if I always have many of the same philosophical topics swirling around in my head that seem more realistic to me while others discuss them as if they are foreign ideas.
 Some peers, when discussing these topics during class, even go as far as calling them “psycho” and “crazy,” while I’m sitting there feeling as if I’m thinking on an entirely different level with an advanced level of understanding and perception.

 Please don’t get me wrong here.
 I do not believe that I am superior to anyone else.
 I simply feel as if I’m different and isolated from everyone, as if my brain works and thinks in different ways, differently than anyone else’s.